robstoll/atrium/README.md

 ```
 </code-own-boolean-2>

-We are using a [Text](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.reporting/-text/index.html)
+We are using a [Text](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.reporting/-text/index.html) as
-here so that `"an even number"` is not treated as a `String` in reporting.
+representation so that `"an even number"` is not treated as a `String` in reporting.
 Its usage looks then as follows:

 <ex-own-boolean-2>